sindresorhus/p-retry/readme.md

 });
 ```

-If the `onFailedAttempt` function throws, all retries will be aborted and the original promise will reject with the thrown error.

-The callback is invoked regardless of the outcome of other callbacks (e.g `shouldRetry`, `shouldConsumeRetry`).

 ##### shouldRetry(context)

 Type: `Function`

 Decide if a retry should occur based on context.
-Returning true triggers a retry, false aborts with the error.
+Returning `true` triggers a retry, `false` aborts with the error.

-It is only called if `retries` and `maxRetryTime` have not been exhausted.
+The function is called _after_ `onFailedAttempt` and `shouldConsumeRetry`.

-It is not called for `TypeError` (except network errors) and `AbortError`.
+The function is _not_ called on `AbortError`, `TypeError` (except network errors), or if `retries` or `maxRetryTime` are exhausted.

-If the `shouldRetry` function throws, all retries will be aborted and the original promise will reject with the thrown error.
+If the function throws, all retries will be aborted and the original promise will reject with the thrown error.

 ```js
 import pRetry from 'p-retry';